grafana/agent/docs/sources/flow/reference/components/otelcol.auth.sigv4.md

 `region` | `string` | The AWS region to sign with. | "" | no
 `service` | `string` | The AWS service to sign with. | "" | no

-`region` and `service` only need to be specified if their values cannot be inferred from the exporter URL.
-If they are left empty, their values may be inferred from the exporter URL based on the following rules:
+If `region` and `service` are left empty, their values are inferred from the URL of the exporter using the following rules:

 * If the exporter URL starts with `aps-workspaces` and `service` is empty, `service` will be set to `aps`.
 * If the exporter URL starts with `search-` and `service` is empty, `service` will be set to `es`.
 * If the exporter URL starts with either `aps-workspaces` or `search-` and `region` is empty, `region` . will be set to the value between the first and second `.` character in the exporter URL.

+If none of the above rules apply, then `region` and `service` must be specified.

 A list of valid AWS regions can be found on Amazon's documentation for [Regions, Availability Zones, and Local Zones](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html).